-Employment brings coffee with confidence
+Employment brings coffee with confidence for Chanay.

 As a teenager trying to work out the steps to take when school finishes, the last thing you need is a sudden disability such as hearing loss.